 And how about augmented reality or AR?
 Perhaps, it will allow you to play with real chips and cards with people from across the world, from the comfort of your home.
 You get to set up the game to your liking and so will the other players.
 In other words, you all will be playing the same game, but each player will be doing it in his style.

 In fact, VR casinos have existed for a couple of years now.
 In 2015, a Malta-based company came up with online VR slot machines called SlotsMillion.
 Then in 2016, former semi-pro poker players came up with Casino VR.
 The application works with Oculus Go and Samsung Gear VR and lets players immerse themselves in a casino-like surrounding by merely putting on the goggles.

-Recently, the creators of Casino VR also released Poker VR — an application designed for playing VR poker.
+Recently, Casino VR creators also released Poker VR — an application designed for playing VR poker.
 To make the game less awkward, players can create animated avatars that move and gesture like real people.
 Last year, the slots giant NetEnt also announced its plans to get into the VR gaming scene.

 And while for some the idea of virtual and augmented reality sounds like the next 3D cinema — nothing more than a fad — with VR/AR, the technology seems to be here for the long haul.

 Artificial intelligence is in cars, phones and even kitchen appliances.
 AI is all around us, so how can the gaming industry take advantage of it as well?
 Well, here are some ideas.